Loading Racing Stats...

 More Fantasy News

-Bowyer finished second in the O'Reilly Auto Parts 500 at Texas Motor Speedway Sunday afternoon.
+Bowyer finished second in the Food City presents the Supermarket Heroes 500 at Bristol Motor Speedway Sunday afternoon.